How to Find Land for Tiny Houses?

 Real estate agent.
 Working with a good real estate agent is the standard traditional route.

-• A real estate agent should have good knowledge of the local zoning, and be able to advise you on what options you have for a Tiny House.
+- A real estate agent should have good knowledge of the local zoning, and be able to advise you on what options you have for a Tiny House.
 In order to serve customers like you, real estate agents must get a license that will cover all of this top-level knowledge.
-However, it’s also worth looking for a realtor who has a good reputation for customer service, as this is just as important as raw expertise in the technical side of buying and selling land.
+However, it’s also worth looking for a realtor who has a good reputation for well-implemented customer relationship management strategies and service, as this is just as important as raw expertise in the technical side of buying and selling land.

 Online resources.
 Alternative routes to working with a realtor include online resources such as: